 Have you noticed how many racial stereotypes are in our world?
-One nation tends to draw the opinion about the other one based on a single story.
+One nation tends to draw an opinion about the other one based on a single story.
 Stereotypes are everywhere.
-If we listen to them then all Americans are fat, all Russians drink vodka, all Columbians sell drugs, all Germans don’t have a sense of humor, all people of Muslim religion are terrorists and all Vietnamese are rude, dirty and uneducated weed sellers and thieves.
+If we listen to them then all Americans are fat, all Russians drink vodka, all Columbians sell drugs, all Germans don’t have a sense of humor, all people of the Muslim religion are terrorists and all Vietnamese are rude, dirty and uneducated weed sellers and thieves.
 How wrong all of that is.

 Since the article is about Vietnam, let’s talk about Vietnamese people only and our experience with them.

-Everywhere we go and everyone we meet is extremely helpful, nice and hospitable in Vietnam.
-Sometimes it may seem that a person is grumpy or unwelcoming, but once we smile, wave and try to communicate through Google Translator or even using some Vietnamese words, locals appreciate the effort and respond back with smile and care.
-If you have a need or a trouble, Vietnamese person will try to help you right away even though there is a language barrier between two of you.
+Everywhere we go and everyone we meet is extremely helpful, nice, and hospitable in Vietnam.
+Sometimes it may seem that a person is grumpy or unwelcoming, but once we smile, wave, and try to communicate through Google Translator or even using some Vietnamese words, locals appreciate the effort and respond back with smile and care.
+If you have a need or trouble, a Vietnamese person will try to help you right away even though there is a language barrier between two of you.

 We had so many funny moments when people were trying to warn us or give a tip about something using gestures and Translator (which translates horribly by the way), and initiating a conversation with us.
 Street food vendors always welcome us to try their food and give us samples.
-Our neighbors help us rent a bike for cheap.
+Our neighbors helped us rent a bike for cheap.
 Our landlord treats us with freshly cooked Vietnamese dishes.
 And some passersby ask whether we need help with direction or anything else.

 If you come to Vietnam to visit and hop through touristy traps then don’t expect to learn a lot about people’s factor.
 Come with a desire to wander beyond touristy spots and become a little bit local yourself.
 You’ll fall in love with Vietnamese people, their kindness, generosity, and their appreciation of foreign guests.

 Have you ever tried riding a motorbike?
 If not, you should!
-We have never thought we would exchange comfort of our cars for a two-wheeled motor vehicle and helmet.
+We have never thought we would exchange the comfort of our cars for a two-wheeled motor vehicle and helmet.

-In the Western world people usually ride bikes because they like the thrill.
-In some Asian countries it is a necessity.
+In the Western world, people usually ride bikes because they like the thrill.
+In some Asian countries, it is a necessity.
 The first time you try it out you’ll fear.
 However, once you take hold of it, riding becomes easy and fun.
 No car would give you the same sense of freedom as you get on a bike.
-Also, with a motorbike or scooter, you have so many possibilities to go off the beaten path and explore far away corners where not many other visitors go.
+Also, with a motorbike or scooter, you have so many possibilities to go off the beaten path and explore faraway corners where not many other visitors go.

 Being able to ride a motorbike as much as people do in Vietnam is one of the reasons we love living here.
 And, we are definitely going to miss it in other parts of the world.

-I feel I can write so much about Vietnam because it is truly incredible country.
+I feel I can write so much about Vietnam because it is a truly incredible country.
 It will capture your heart and make you feel at home.
 Plan to visit and plan to move, and perhaps you’ll find more reasons why not to leave.